One-to-one relations

 The userId

-- "a user can have zero or one profiles" (because the
+- "a user can have zero profiles or one profile" (because the

 profile